 This course exposes the student to the practical applications of communication as a tool in the development process.
 Following on from the preceding courses in the programme, in this course development embraces the human, social, environmental, economic and political processes which bring about change and improvement of human conditions and an empowerment of the individual to harness that change to his or her advantage.
 In this process the role which communication plays becomes very central.
 The course introduces students to the practical skills in developing communication support projects as integral parts of a development programme or strategy.

-In-class assignments take a case-study approach, using teamwork as well as skills opportunities for individual development, in order to allow the student greater understanding of and facility with how communication approaches and integral effective methods are to development programme design.
+Inclass assignments take a case-study approach, using teamwork as well as opportunities for individual skills development, in order to allow the student greater understanding of and facility with approaches how communication and methods are integral to effective development programme design.
 On completion of the course, the student should be able to design workable communication for development programmes for specific situations and needs.